Timetastic/slate/source/index.html.md

 ## Request a Holiday

+> 🎣 This will raise a Webhook event if you have Webhooks configured

 `POST http://api.timetastic.co.uk/api/holidays`

 Use this to submit a leave request to Timetastic.
 You can book for any user in your organisation.